-TOKYO, May 28 (Reuters) - Japanese shares gave up initial gains on Monday as a further slide in oil prices pulled down energy-related stocks, offsetting renewed hopes of a U.S.-North Korea summit next month.
+TOKYO, May 28 (Reuters) - Japanese shares ended little changed on Monday as a further slide in oil prices pulled down energy-related stocks, offsetting initial gains stemming from renewed hopes for a U.S.-North Korea summit next month.

-As oil prices extended their sharp declines on Monday, oil refinery and exploration companies were hit hard, with Inpex , Japex and JXTG all shedding between 3.6 and 4.2 percent each.
+As oil prices extended their sharp declines on Monday, oil refinery and exploration companies were hit hard, with Japex and JXTG shedding 3.2 and 4.2 percent, respectively.

-But lower fuel prices benefitted the air transportation sector index, which advanced 1.7 percent.
+But lower fuel prices benefited the air transport sector, with its index, advancing 1.9 percent.

 “Although there are some new developments in geopolitics — the revived talks for U.S.-North Korean summit and Italian president’s decision to defend the euro — these are reasons ‘not to sell’, rather than ‘to buy,’” said Yuya Fukue, trader at Rheos Capital Works.

-President Donald Trump said on Sunday a U.S. team had arrived in North Korea to prepare for a proposed summit between him and North Korean leader Kim Jong Un, which Trump pulled out of last week before reconsidering.
+President Donald Trump said on Sunday a U.S. team had arrived in North Korea to prepare for a proposed summit with North Korean leader Kim Jong Un, which Trump pulled out of last week before reconsidering.